Merry we meet - Merry we meet - Merry we meet

 Written and compiled by George Knowles

-Biddy Early was a famous Irish seer and healer, a cunning woman of the nineteenth century, often identified as Biddy 'The Healer', 'The Wise Woman' or 'The Witch'.
-Much of what is known about her has been passed down from oral tradition and blended into myth and folklore, as such, there is much “poetic license” used to recount her life.
+Biddy Early was a famous Irish seer and healer, a cunning woman of the nineteenth century, often identified as Biddy ‘The Healer’, ‘The Wise Woman’ or ‘The Witch’.
+Much of what is known about her has been passed down from oral tradition and blended into myth and folklore, as such, there is much “poetic licence” used to recount her life.
 However, in real life she does seem to have had some genuine powers of healing and clairvoyance, for she was widely consulted for her cures and council.
 Many believed she was of the sidhe (fairies).

 Born Bridget Ellen Connors in lower Faha near Kilanena in 1798, Biddy was the daughter of a small land farmer, John Thomas Connors and his wife Ellen Early.
 Biddy is described as being small in statue and pretty, a woman who kept her good looks throughout her life.
 While married four times, she always used her mother’s maiden name, believing that her gifts were inherited through the female line.
 Her mother taught her all about herbs and how to make potions, just as her own mother had taught her.

 At the age of 16 when her parents died, Biddy was evicted from their home and forced to work as a serving girl in the nearby towns of Feakle and Ennis.
 In 1817 she met and married widower Pat Mally, a middle-aged man from Gurteenreagh, who died a short time later.
 After the death of her first husband, she married his son, her “stepson”, John Mally with whom she had a son called Paddy.
-Her son Paddy died when he was just 8 years old, of the fever (typhus), a common sickness in those times.
+Her son Paddy died of the fever (typhus) when he was just 8 years old, a common sickness in those times.
 After which Biddy started to use her healing powers, giving out herbal cures tied-up in small sachets, and liquid potions in small bottles with strict instructions for how they should be used.

 Biddy’s powers of clairvoyance are credited to a mysterious dark bottle.
 How this “magic” bottle came into her possession, has since become part of her myth and legend.
 Some believe her late husband Pat Mally gave it to her before he died, or her son before he died; others believe it came to her from the “sidhe” (fairies).
 There are some stories that say she was away with the sidhe, and went to live among them for a time as a child.
 As a little girl it was said she could see and talk to the sidhe in their own language, which was different from Gaelic and that they taught her how to use her gifts.